-2.40.1 If a member is certified unfit for duty by a doctor, and due to give evidence in court, unless the reason for the certification prevents him/her from giving evidence, the member is obliged to attend court and give evidence.
-Where the member does so as part of his/her duty as a police officer, this will be duty in the normal way.
+2.40.1 If a member is certified unfit for duty by a doctor, and due to give evidence in court, unless the reason for the certification prevents them from giving evidence, the member is obliged to attend court and give evidence.
+Where the member does so as part of their duty as a police officer, this will be duty in the normal way.